PPRNet - Primary (Care) Practices Research Network

 - Providing practice and provider performance reports and patient registries on 62 evidence-based clinical quality measures.

-- Meeting criteria as a CMA approved Qualified Clinical Data Registry (QCDR) and Specialized Registry under the HITECH EHR Incentive Program for Eligible Professionals.
+- Meeting criteria as a CMS approved Qualified Clinical Data Registry (QCDR) and Specialized Registry under the HITECH EHR Incentive Program for Eligible Professionals.

 - Conducting quality improvement research projects in which research team members work on-site with practices to help improve care.